design-tokens/community-group/technical-reports/format/design-token.md

 For example:

-- Style guide generators could display the description text alongside a visual preview of the token
+- Style guide generators MAY display the description text alongside a visual preview of the token
-- IDEs might display the description as a tooltip for auto-completion (similar to how API docs are displayed)
+- IDEs MAY display the description as a tooltip for auto-completion (similar to how API docs are displayed)
-- Design tools might display the description as a tooltip or alongside tokens wherever they can be selected
+- Design tools MAY display the description as a tooltip or alongside tokens wherever they can be selected
-- Export tools might render the description to a source code comment alongside the variable or constant they export.
+- Export tools MAY render the description to a source code comment alongside the variable or constant they export.

-The **description** property must be a plain JSON string, for example:
+The **description** property MUST be a plain JSON string, for example:

 <aside class="example">